Family Vacation To Yellowstone

 Where To Stay Near Old Faithful

 If at all possible, try to stay inside the park in the Old Faithful area.
-The downfall of not overnighting here is that the next closest lodging is in West Yellowstone, about an hour away.
+The downfall of not overnighting here is that the next closest lodging is in the tiny tourist town of West Yellowstone, about an hour away.
 You will then have to deal with traffic and wait times at this popular entrance to the park.

 If you stay in the Old Faithful area, you also have the opportunity to enjoy the Old Faithful thermal basin in a quiet and less-crowded setting later in the day once everyone leaves to return to their lodging outside the park.